Manaslu Trek 12 Days Itinerary

 • Best Season March, April, May and Sept, Oct, Nov

 The Manaslu Region, situated in the northern Himalayan territory of Nepal, offers one of the most magnificent trekking destinations in the country.
 Manaslu is derived from the Sanskrit term "Manasa," meaning "Intellect" or "Soul."
 This 12 Days Manaslu Trek takes you deep into the Himalayas around the Manaslu Conservation Area, where you can marvel at the stunning vista of Manaslu, the world's eighth-highest mountain at 8163 meters.
-Other peaks you'll see include Buddha Himal, Himal Chuli peak, Ganesh Himal in the east, and Annapurna Himalaya in the west.
+Other peaks you'll see include Buddha Himal, Himal Chuli Peak, Ganesh Himal in the east, and Annapurna Himalaya in the west.

 Best Features of the Manaslu Trek 12 Days